-Earlier this year, a scaffolder was taken to court after a concerned member of the public reported him for unsafe behaviour.
-Mr Terrance Murray was captured on photograph as he erected scaffolding at height.
-Stood on a wooden plank, Murray failed to erect edge protection required by law and although he was wearing a harness, it was not connecting t0 the scaffolding or building.
+Terrance Murray, a scaffolder working in Manchester, was taken to court after a concerned member of the public reported him for unsafe behaviour.
+Mr Murray was captured on camera as he erected scaffolding at height.
+Standing on a wooden plank, Murray failed to erect edge protection required by law and although he was wearing a harness, it was not connected to the scaffolding or building.

 Murray would have likely sustained fatal injuries if he had fallen from the estimated 13 to 18-metre height above the concrete deck of a car park.
 Members of the public could have also been seriously injured or killed had Murray fallen.

-Ultimately, Murray was sentenced to 26 weeks in prison, a one-year suspension and 100 hours of community service after pleading guilty to breaching section 7(a) of the Health and Safety at Work etc. Act 1974.
+As a result of his negligence, Murray was sentenced to 26 weeks in prison, a one-year suspension and 100 hours of community service after pleading guilty to breaching section 7(a) of the Health and Safety at Work Act 1974.
 He was also ordered to pay costs of £500 and a victim surcharge of £115 following the hearing.

 Helping employees understand their responsibilities